-You will be taken to a room where you can rest until you are fully awake.
-You will have to lie flat for about 1-2 hours so the cement can harden.
+You will be taken to a room to rest until you are fully awake.
+You will have to lie flat for up to 2 hours so the cement can fully harden.
+Caregivers will monitor you closely for any problems.
 Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove your bandage soon after your procedure to check your wound.
-Once caregivers see that you are not having any problems, you may be able to go home.
-If you are staying in the hospital, you may be taken back to your room.
+When your caregiver sees that you are okay, you will be taken to your hospital room.

 Contact a caregiver if